King of Prussia

 Drawing from Goldwaters, Incorporated

 The original SCOTTSDALE FASHION SQUARE is depicted in a circa-1962 plan.
 The section shown in black was completed in 1959-1960.
-The remainder (in dark gray) was inaugurated in 1961 and '62.
+The remainder (in dark gray) opened in 1961 and '62.
 When fully-realized, the mall spanned approximately 228,000 leasable square feet and contained twenty-two stores and services.
 Free parking was provided for 2,000 autos.

 SCOTTSDALE FASHION SQUARE TENANTS 1962: